Our Favorite Things to Do Around Fort Lauderdale after Six Months in South Florida

 We discovered the reason their wings are so good is because the owner, who has three sons from what we understand, is from the Buffalo, New York area.
 And guess what?
 Dan’s from there too!
 So if anyone can judge great Buffalo Wings, it’s him.
 They make their own sauces (including blue cheese to dip them in like true Buffalonians do) and we give it two thumbs up.

 Actually all their food we have tried is delicious.
-And their beer, which is the reason most people are draw in here…it’s great.
+And their beer, which is the reason most people are drawn to 3 Sons…is great.

 Visit Doc B’s Bar and Good Spirits to Connect with Locals in Fort Lauderdale

 Two restaurants and bars right between Flagler Village and Victoria Park that we found ourselves going back to time and again were Doc B’s and Good Spirits Fifth and Fed.
 They’re right across the road from each other.
 (As in about a 15-second walk away.)

 Both have great food, great drinks and welcoming staff.
 We knew we were in a spot locals go as soon as we noticed how many neighborhood residents were there the first time we visited – people the bartenders, servers and managers knew by name.